About My Art and MeArt That Takes you There! Take Me to the GalleryCall: 804-761-5766 for more info.

-ABOUT MY ART
+ABOUT MY ART and ME

 For as long as I can remember, I have loved to draw.
 It’s no wonder that I turned to painting scenery and birds/animals, as they were the subjects I loved and knew best.
 I attended Virginia Commonwealth University, majoring in Communications Art & Design (commercial art).
 I learned a lot, but I hated C.A.!
 Designing tooth paste tubes, milk cartons, and newspaper ads just didn’t cut it for me!
 I really wanted to draw and paint fine art works, so in 1979, out of school for 8 years by then, I concentrated solely on painting.
 I was then and still am into photo-realism.
 I never warmed up to abstract or distorted styles, although I can really appreciate surrealism and sometimes incorporate a little of that aspect into some of my works.